Click Below to Skip Ahead

 Exercise

-Exercise isn’t only important to burn off some energy.
+Exercise isn’t only important for burning off energy.
 It also builds muscle, maintains a healthy weight, builds confidence, contributes to overall health, improves sleep, and reduces behavioral issues.
-If you do not have the time or mobility to provide your dog with the amount of exercise they need, consider hiring a dog walker to take your dog out for you.
+If you do not have the time or mobility to provide your dog with the necessary exercise, consider hiring a dog walker to take your dog out for you.

-Without rigorous exercise, a New Zealand Heading Dog will become bored and frustrated.
-To release their energy, they’ll start to dig, bark excessively, and chew clothes and furniture.
-Not only will they become destructive, but they may even become neurotic, making them a very difficult pet to have in your home.
+A New Zealand Heading Dog will become bored and frustrated without rigorous exercise.
+They’ll start to dig, bark excessively, and chew clothes and furniture to release their energy.
+Not only will they become destructive, but they may also become neurotic and difficult to handle.

 Training

 New Zealand Heading Dogs need strong leadership, which will be established through training.
-They are intelligent and fast learners, which makes them easy to train and a great competitor in dog shows.
-As puppies, it is a good idea to expose this breed to other dogs, as early socialization is a must.
+They are intelligent and fast learners, which makes them easy to train and excellent competitors in dog shows.
+As puppies, it is a good idea to expose them to other dogs, as early socialization is a must.
 This can be done by going to dog parks or joining a puppy school.

 Training also stimulates New Zealand Heading Dogs mentally, which reduces boredom.
 Therefore, training never reaches an end with this breed and should be done regularly.
 You can also stimulate these dogs mentally through searching games and food puzzles.